 Ticket holders shall not bring into the Venue or display or distribute (whether for free or not) at the event any sponsorship, promotional or marketing materials.

 Smoking or vaping is not permitted unless within a designated smoking area (if any).

-The following are not permitted within any Venue:
+The following are not permitted to be brought in to any Venue:

 - animals (with the exception of assistance dogs);

 - laser pens